angular/angular/packages/core/src/render3/STATUS.md

   - ❌ `@Component`
 - ❌ `ResourceLoader.resolved: Promise<>` Returns true if all `templateUrl`s and `styleUrl` have been resolved and application is ready to be bootstrapped.

+# Testing / Debugging
+- ❌ in debug mode publish components into DOM nodes for easier debugging.

 # Crosscutting